That means that if you were to be involved in an accident or claim, you'd be covered for:

 The main difference between the types of car insurance is the protection of your vehicle in the case of an accident.
 Unlike the first two types of car insurance, comprehensive cover protects your vehicle.

-You might not have comprehensive cover outside of the UK
+You might not have comprehensive cover outside of Great Britain

-Our short term car insurance policies are comprehensive as long as you're driving in the UK.
+Our short term car insurance policies are comprehensive as long as you're driving in Great Britain (England, Scotland or Wales - not Northern Ireland).
 If you're driving in Europe, you'll have a much lower level of cover - typically lower than third party.

 A Cuvva subscription includes up to 60 days of comprehensive European cover each year.
 After that first 60 days, you'll have third-party cover in Europe.